 The purpose of preparing an EIS is to investigate, analyze, and disclose the potential impacts of a proposed action and its reasonable alternatives.
-This EIS will evaluate the potential impacts associated with constructing a replacement Runway 10R/28L, additional taxiways to support the replacement runway, associated ancillary facilities, a new terminal and apron in the midfield, and implementing the air traffic and land use mitigation actions recommended in the 2007 Final Part 150 Study Update at Port Columbus International Airport (CMH or Airport).
+This EIS will evaluate the potential impacts associated with constructing a replacement Runway 10R/28L, additional taxiways to support the replacement runway, associated ancillary facilities, a new terminal and apron in the midfield, and implementing the air traffic and land use mitigation actions recommended in the 2007 Final Part 150 Study Update at Port Columbus International Airport (CMH or Airport).1

 Additionally, the FAA needs to develop air traffic control (ATC) and airspace management procedures that affect the safe and efficient movement of air traffic to and from the proposed replacement runway.
-Such actions would include, but not be limited to the establishment or modification of flight procedures and the installation and/or relocation of navigational aids (NAVAIDS) associated with the replacement runway.
+Such actions would include, but not be limited to the establishment or modification of flight procedures and the installation and/or relocation of navigational aids (NAVAIDs) associated with the replacement runway.

 The EIS also includes an analysis of the potential environmental and socioeconomic impacts associated with reconfiguration of the Airport Golf Course and acquisition and demolition of homes located on 13th Avenue, east of Sterling Avenue.
-Reconfiguration of the Airport Golf Course would be required to accommodate new landing lights on the east side of the Airport.
+Reconfiguration of the Airport Golf Course would be required to accommodate new approach lights on the east side of the Airport.
 Acquisition and demolition of homes on 13th Avenue would be necessary because they would be located in the Runway Protection Zone (RPZ) of the relocated runway.
 Also included within the EIS, is an analysis of the potential environmental impacts associated with the relocation of the Airport perimeter road, a portion of Stelzer Road, and the expansion of a Big Walnut Creek tributary stream (ravine) southeast of Bridgeway Avenue into a stormwater detention basin.

 Two timeframes (2012 and 2018) are assessed in the environmental consequences.
 These two timeframes correspond to the opening of replacement Runway 10R/28L (2012) and the first phase of the proposed terminal (2018).
 Specific Airport activity levels and their associated environmental impacts were determined not to be reasonably foreseeable beyond the year 2018.
 Accordingly, that year is set as the end of the planning period for this EIS.
 Beyond 2018, as time elapses, activity levels become less certain.
-One of the variables in activity at CMH is the introduction of Skybus Airlines, an ultra low-cost carrier.
-In order to account for the potential growth that this carrier could bring to the Airport, a high-growth operating scenario has been included for disclosure purposes only.
-This chapter contains the background, history, and description of CMH.
-Descriptions of the Airport layout, facilities, and services, as well as aviation activity, both actual and forecasted, are also presented so that the reader may understand the operations of the Airport and the context in which the proposed development actions and its alternatives are set.
+One of the variables in activity at CMH is the Airport's attractiveness to low-cost carriers, which tends to be a volatile segment of the market, resulting in large increases and decreases in service and passengers in a relatively short amount of time.
+For example, in the time that it has taken to prepare this EIS, Jet Blue Airlines introduced service and then discontinued service, a new ultra low-cost carrier, Skybus Airlines, initiated service and then stopped service, and most recently AirTran Airlines began operation at CMH.
+In order to account for the potential growth that these types of carriers could bring to the Airport, a high-growth operating scenario has been included for disclosure purposes only.
+The analysis of the high-growth operating scenario is included in Appendix P, Analysis of Accelerated Sponsor's Proposed Project.